 To Georgia, that meant a segment where she, with Dan’s guidance, gets used to driving the boat.
 In narrow sloughs, and between tupelo trees in swamps.

 These are critical places to the Apalachicola River and Bay system.
 As Dan says in the video, the river is 106.5 miles long.
 But when you factor in the sloughs and creeks spreading out from the river and into the floodplain, there are over 400 miles of waterways.
-The dominant habitat within these additional 300 miles is the tupelo/ cypress swamp, which provides the region with much more than its celebrated honey.
+The dominant habitat within these additional 300 miles is the tupelo/ cypress swamp.

-I keep returning to this habitat- with 300 miles of channels, there’s a lot to explore.
+I keep returning to this habitat.
+With 300 miles of channels, there’s a lot to explore.
 Two years ago, Dan, Georgia, and the RiverTrek team guided us through Tate’s Hell.
-We kayaked and boated this swamp, and the many water ways issuing from it in the Apalachicola River delta.
-We looked at the connection between Tate’s Hell and the bay- oysters are fed from decomposing muck in swamps all along the river.
+We kayaked and boated swamps, and the many water ways issuing from them in the Apalachicola River delta.
+We looked at the connection between Tate’s Hell and the bay: oysters are fed from decomposing muck in swamps all along the river.

 Today, we take a closer look at that muck.
-And we’ll look at the leaves that make a lot of the muck, those of the tupelo tree.
-Tupelos and other swamp trees are disappearing from the Apalachicola floodplain, which has implications for both the honey and seafood industries.
+And we’ll look at the leaves that make a lot of the muck, those of tupelo trees.
+Tupelos and other swamp trees are disappearing from the Apalachicola floodplain, and this has implications for both the honey and seafood industries.

 The Quintessential Tupelo Swamp

 “We’re in the dark and mysterious swamp.”
 Dan says.
 “The backwater swamp!”